HomeSite Map

 Songwriting History

-"Dear Prudence" was written sometime in March of 1968 while The Beatles were in Rishikesh, India studying meditation with Maharishi Mahesh Yogi.
-While John was relatively drug free in this remote location, his mind flowed over with many song ideas that he worked out on his Martin acoustic guitar, which he brought along with him.
+"Dear Prudence" was written sometime during March of 1968 while the group was in Rishikesh, India learning meditation with Maharishi Mahesh Yogi.
+While Lennon was relatively drug free in this remote location (some assert that a bit of drugs had been smuggled in), his mind flowed over with many song ideas that he worked out on the Martin acoustic guitar that he brought along with him.

-British pop/folk singer Donovan (actual name, Donovan Leitch), who was also there on this retreat, recalls his input to John's songwriting during this period.
-“Some afternoons we would gather at one of our pads and play the acoustic guitars we had all brought with us.
-John was keen to learn the finger-style guitar I played and he was a good student...John wrote 'Julia' and 'Dear Prudence' based on the picking I taught him."
-Donovan had undoubtedly learned this style of playing from guitar virtuosos such as Bert Jansch or Davey Graham, which required dropping the guitar's lower E-string to D when playing in D major.
+British pop / folk singer Donovan (his actual name, Donovan Leitch), who was also there on this retreat, explained his input on John's songwriting during this period.
+“Some afternoons we would gather at one of our pads to play the acoustic guitars we'd all brought with us.
+He was keen to learn the finger-style guitar I played and was a good student...John wrote 'Julia' and 'Dear Prudence' based on the picking I'd taught him."
+Donovan had undoubtedly learned this style of playing from guitar virtuosos like Bert Jansch or Davey Graham that required dropping the guitar's lower E-string to D when playing in D major.
 This newly learned guitar playing style was the first ingredient necessary to the writing of "Dear Prudence.”

-Paul remembers that a good friend of Donovan's known as Gypsy Dave (or Gypsy Dave Mills), who was also present at that time, could actually be credited for teaching this fingerpicking style of guitar playing to John.
-“He learned to fingerpick off Donovan or Gypsy Dave, I think John said it was Gypsy Dave but the two of them were fairly inseparable and they both would have known it, and if they were both sitting down picking then who is to know?
-It was a folk picking style, and (John) was the only one in the band who could ever do that properly....Once you can do it, it's really very handy, it's a useful style.”
+McCartney recalled that a good friend of Donovan's known as Gypsy Dave (or Gypsy Dave Mills), who had been also present at that time, could actually be credited for teaching John this fingerpicking style.
+“He learned to fingerpick off of Donovan or Gypsy Dave, I think John said it was Gypsy Dave but the two of them were fairly inseparable and they both would have known it, and if both of them were sitting down picking then who is to know?
+This was a folk picking style, and (John Lennon) was the only one in the band who could ever do that properly....Once you can do it, it was really very handy; it's a useful style.”

-Her obsession with practicing deep meditation resulted in her lapsing into what has been described as a catatonic state.
-American flautist Paul Horn, who was also present at this time, remembers: “She was ashen-white and didn't recognize anybody.
-She didn't even recognize her own brother, who was on the course with her.
+Her obsession with practicing deeper meditation resulted in her lapsing into what has been described as a catatonic state.
+American flautist Paul Horn, who was also present in India at that time, said, "She was ashen-white and didn't recognize anybody.
+She failed to even recognize her own brother, who was on the course with her.
 The only person she showed any slight recognition towards was Maharishi.
-We were all very concerned about her and Maharishi assigned her a full-time nurse.”
+We were all very concerned about her and Maharishi assigned her a full-time nurse."

 Since Prudence was staying in the same building as The Beatles, they naturally were concerned.
-In the book "Beatles Anthology," Ringo recalls: “We saw her twice in the two weeks I was there.
+In the 2000 book "Beatles Anthology," Ringo said: "We saw her twice in the two weeks I was there.
 Everyone would be banging on the door: 'Are you still alive?'”
-Paul recounts: “We all got a little bit worried about her, so we went up there and knocked, 'Hi, Prudence.
+Paul explained: “We all got a little bit worried about her, so we went up there and knocked, 'Hey, Prudence.
 We all love you.
-You're wonderful!'
+You are wonderful!'
 But nobody could persuade her out.”
-John explained: “They selected me and George to try and bring her out because she would trust us.
+Lennon said: "They selected me and George to try and bring her out 'cause she would trust us.
 We got her out of the house – she'd been locked in for three weeks and wouldn't come out.
 She was trying to find God quicker than anyone else.
-That was the competition in Maharishi's camp: who was going to get cosmic first.
-What I didn't know was that I was already cosmic (laughs).”
+That is the competition in Maharishi's camp: who was going to get cosmic first.
+What I did not know was that I was already cosmic (laughs)."

 After being coaxed out, the Maharishi organized a discussion group that included her along with John and George.
-“We talked about the things we were all going through," Prudence remembers.
-"We were questioning reality, asking questions about who we were and what was going on.
+“We talked about the things we were all going through," remembered Prudence, adding, "We were questioning reality, asking questions about who we were and what was going on.
 I liked them and I think they liked me.”
-Although she was present when The Beatles, Donovan and others were jamming on their guitars, she apparently didn't hear anyone play the song to her at the time.
-“George was the one who told me about it,” she remembers.
+Although she had been present when The Beatles, Donovan and some others were jamming on their guitars, she apparently didn't hear anyone play the song to her at the time.
+“George was the one who told me about it,” she said.
 “At the end of the course, just as they were leaving, he mentioned that they had written a song about me but I didn't hear it until it came out on the album.
 I was flattered.
 It was a beautiful thing to have done."

-Pattie Harrison's sister Jenny Boyd, also in attendance with them in India, relates the events in greater detail in her book "Jennifer Juniper."
+Pattie Harrison's sister Jenny Boyd, who was in attendance with them in India, related these events in greater detail in her book "Jennifer Juniper."
 "Mia's sister, Prudence, had a room in our block, opposite my room.
-One evening, after George and our young meditator friend, Richard, had been chatting with her, they noticed something was wrong.
+One evening, after George and our young meditator friend, Richard, had been chatting with her, they had noticed something was wrong.
 They walked her to her room but the following morning nobody could rouse her out of a trance.
-We knew she'd been doing extensive meditations, non-stop, and wondered if she'd gone too far.
-One by one, we walked into Prudence's room, trying to bring her back to normal.
+We knew she had been doing extensive meditations, non-stop, and wondered if she had gone too far.
+One by one, each of us walked into Prudence's room, trying to bring her back to normal.
 But she continued to sit bolt upright, cross-legged on top of her bed, and staring into oblivion.
-John went in with his guitar and played for her 'Dear Prudence'...I went in with the flute I'd bought in San Francisco and made some sounds, but it was all to no avail.
+John went in with his guitar and played for her 'Dear Prudence'...I went in with the flute I'd purchased in San Francisco and made some sounds, but this was all to no avail.
 Prudence looked as though she was locked inside herself."

-Jenny continues: "Her condition got worse and the following night she completely flipped out, shouting, throwing things around and screaming.
-She was taken to Maharishi's bungalow and from there was moved to block 1 in the last row of the bungalows.
-A private nurse stayed with her around the clock and in the doorway stood one of the guards.
-We heard later that her condition was possibly more to do with the psychedelic drugs she'd taken before becoming a meditator, but even so, after this incident Maharishi advised us to take breaks in between long meditations."
+Jenny Boyd added: "Her condition got worse and the next night she completely flipped out, shouting, throwing things around, screaming.
+She was taken to Maharishi's bungalow and from there was moved to block one in the last row of the bungalows.
+A private nurse stayed with her around the clock and in the doorway stood one of their guards.
+We heard later that her condition was probably more to do with the psychedelic drugs she had taken before becoming a meditator, but even so, after this incident Maharishi advised all of us to take breaks in between longer meditations."

-Both John and Paul have concurred that the song was a full Lennon composition written entirely in India.
+Both John and Paul have concurred that the song was a full Lennon composition written entirely during the group's India outing.
 The picturesque lyrics fully come to life once its inspiration is known.
 John's encouragement to “open up your eyes” has even fuller meaning when considering the closed-eyed meditative state Prudence was heavily engaged in.
 The natural beauty of nature that could be enjoyed by her is expressed vividly, such as in the lines “the sun is up, the sky is blue” and “the clouds will be a daisy chain.”
 Even a touch of eastern spiritual beliefs are included in the line “the birds will sing that you're a part of everything.”

 The former Trident Studios, London, where The Beatles recorded "Dear Prudence."
 (Beatles tour guide and author Richard Porter pictured here.)